CVE-2026-41266: CWE-200: Exposure of Sensitive Information to an Unauthorized Actor in FlowiseAI Flowise

 Technical Analysis

 CVE-2026-41266 is an information exposure vulnerability in FlowiseAI Flowise before version 3.1.0.
-The issue exists because the /api/v1/public-chatbotConfig/:id endpoint returns sensitive data including API keys and HTTP authorization headers without any authentication or access control.
-Attackers with knowledge of a chatflow UUID can retrieve these credentials, leading to unauthorized access and potential further compromise.
+The vulnerability occurs because the /api/v1/public-chatbotConfig/:id endpoint does not enforce authentication and discloses sensitive data including API keys, HTTP authorization headers, and internal configuration details.
+Attackers with knowledge of a chatflow UUID can retrieve credentials stored in password-type fields and HTTP headers, leading to unauthorized access to sensitive credentials.
 The vulnerability is classified under CWE-200 (Exposure of Sensitive Information), CWE-522 (Insufficiently Protected Credentials), and CWE-862 (Missing Authorization).
 The vulnerability is resolved in Flowise version 3.1.0.

 Potential Impact